Perspicacity11/MakersWk7-JavascriptWebApps/contents/18_making_it_look_nice.md

-# Bonus — Making it look nice
+# Making it look nice

 You made it this far, congratulations!
 You've now learned the main concepts for this week:
   * How JavaScript code is built and loaded by a web browser